sqlfluff/sqlfluff/docs/source/layout.rst

 Line Breaks
 -----------

-When controlling line breaks we are trying to achieve a few different things:
+When controlling line breaks, we are trying to achieve a few different things:

 #.
 Do we have *enough* line breaks that *line length* doesn't become
    excessive.
 Long lines are hard to read, especially given that readers